 - Has a restriction regarding the transfer of shares

 - Cannot issue a prospectus to the public

-In addition to the above, there are certain provisions of the employment act that do not apply to private companies.
+In addition to the above, certain provisions of the employment act do not apply to private companies.
 These provisions are private company privileges.